qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 ### Submitting a bash script with `sbatch`

+Please mind the above-mentioned instructions for Nextflow pipelines.
 If you have a batch script, you can submit it to the cluster with the `sbatch` command.

 ```bash
 sbatch <your_script.sh>